 Place the bottom part of the chest over the thinner rice krispies treats and cut out the top for the chest, matching the dimensions.
 Trim the sides the same way, to make a box that looks like a treasure chest.
 Don’t forget to eat the scraps – a bonus fun part of making this chest! 🙂

 Make sure the bottom and the top of the chest match.

 Now you need to cut out the inside of the bottom of the chest.
 Using a sharp paring knife, make cuts about 1/2″ from the edge of the box.
 Cut out the inside and eat the scraps.
 You can use a spoon to scoop out the inside but we found the pairing knife works the best.
 Do not cut deeper than 1/2 inch.

 Use the bottom of a small spoon to press down the sides of the inside of the box to make it smooth.
 It is very easy as the rice krispies treats are very easily shape-able.
 Now you have a box, ready for the final decorating.

 I used melted chocolate and a squeeze bottle to make the lines and the latch of the treasure chest.
 To make sure the lines match and you can still open the box, hold the box closed when making the lines and gently open right after you made the bottom lines.
 Make the latch with the box slightly open.
-You can fill the box with lots of treats, like little candy, M&M’s, gold chocolate coins or white chocolate covered popcorn, like we did here.
-You can add few drops of the melted chocolate in the back of the box to hold the top and bottom together, but we found it unnecessary.
+You can fill the box with lots of treats, like little candy, M&M’s, gold chocolate coins or white chocolate covered popcorn, as we did here.
+You can add a few drops of the melted chocolate in the back of the box to hold the top and bottom together, but we found it unnecessary.

 These boxes really don’t take much time to make and the kids love them!
-They are sure to be the hit of the party, because they are fun, you can fill them with treats and they are 100% edible!!
-We also used a fruit leather to make treasure maps!
+They are sure to be the hit of the party because they are fun, you can fill them with treats and they are 100% edible!!
+We also used fruit leather to make treasure maps!
 I remember seeing this idea in some cooking show and we thought it complements the box really well.